 Think of your spend management strategy as a safety net

 “If you don’t have any kind of preventive maintenance program in place, you’re going to end up spending more dollars on replacements and other costs in repairs that could have easily been avoided if they would have checked those units periodically.”

-Procurement: More value for your buck
+Property management procurement: more value for your buck

-Designing your strategy
+Designing your spend management procurement strategy

 When developing a procurement strategy to complement your spend management processes, there are a few things you should consider:

 1.)
 Determine your business needs

 To design a robust procurement strategy that will be successful for your business, you must understand your organization’s needs clearly.

 The first step is to identify any property management accounting and operational inefficiencies or buying processes that can be automated, such as creating standardized lists of the products your property needs.
 This could be quantifying the time your maintenance team spends completing a new request from start to finish or the amount of manual processes your accounting team has to do to approve invoices for materials and your vendors.

 Next, determine what solution will work best for your organization.
 This can be as simple as having a binder of preferred vendors and supplies needed for your community or using robust procurement software.

 “If your company does not have the dollars or oversight for technology, you should at least have a Purchasing Guide or some kind of policy manual that shows what the requirements, preferred providers, and other standards and expectations are for the company.” — Melissa Palmer, AppFolio contributor